mko-x/docker-compose-code-server/README.md

 # docker-compose-code-server
 The code-server project in docker-compose.
-Run vscode remote.
+Run Visual Studio Code remote on a server served in browser..

 # Credits